psakar/Resteasy/resteasy-spring-integration-test/README.md

 run

+For spring version 3.2.x

+  mvn -Djboss-eap-maven-repository -Dmaven-repo-as=PATH_TO_MAVEN_REPO_AS -Djboss.home=PATH_TO_EAP -Dversion.org.jboss.resteasy=EAP_RESTEASY_VERSION -Das-modules -Dinstall-as-module-spring-3.2.x clean verify

+For spring version 3.1.x

-  mvn -Djboss-eap-maven-repository -Dmaven-repo-as=PATH_TO_MAVEN_REPO_AS -Djboss.home=PATH_TO_EAP -Dversion.org.jboss.resteasy=EAP_RESTEASY_VERSION -Das-modules -Dspring-3.2.x clean verify
+  mvn -Djboss-eap-maven-repository -Dmaven-repo-as=PATH_TO_MAVEN_REPO_AS -Djboss.home=PATH_TO_EAP -Dversion.org.jboss.resteasy=EAP_RESTEASY_VERSION -Das-modules -Dinstall-as-module-spring-3.1.x clean verify

 to test deployment with dependency on resteasy-spring and spring AS module.
 It will install snowdrop module as well, but it is not used as deployment dependency